bzminer/bzminer/README.md

 ## Why use BzMiner (v2.0)?
 - Low dev fee of 0.5%
 - Awesome Easy to use Linux and Windows GUI miner (Command Line Interface is optional, `bzminer.exe`)
+- HTTP API!
 - Remote management of all mining rigs on your network
 - Fastest Cuda v11 Ethereum/ethash miner (from limited testing)
 - Control algorithm/pool/wallet mining PER device!
+- Constantly being improved based on feedback from you!

 ## Current planned major features by version (not including minor releases)